fairmath/openfhe-rs/README.md

 ## Configuring your project to use the crate

-To get the cargo crate from [crates.io](https://crates.io/crates/openfhe), you need to add it as a dependency to you project:
+To use the OpenFHE crate in your Rust project, add it as a dependency from [crates.io](https://crates.io/crates/openfhe):

 ```bash
 cargo add openfhe
 ```

-You also need to add a small piece of code for core dependencies configuration in your build.rs file:
+You also need to add a small piece of code for the core dependencies' configuration in your `build.rs` file:

 ```rs
 fn main